Amazon's Best Holiday Gifts Under $50

-Amazon's Best Holiday Gifts Under $50 -- Ugg, Corksicle, JBL and More
+Amazon's Best Holiday Gifts Under $50 -- Corksicle, JBL, Crocs and More

 There are a lot of great gift ideas among the Amazon gifts, stocking stuffers and items you want to put on your wish list with products ranging in electronics, kitchen tools, home accessories and fashion items.
 Since the list is extensive, ET has scoured the offerings and narrowed it down to the best of the best.
 If you're not a good gift giver and you want a unique gift idea for your mom, kid, husband, wife or friend, some highlights from our selections include the JBL Bluetooth Waterproof Speaker, Corkcicle Insulated Coffee Mug, Homesick Scented Candle and more so you can find the perfect gift!
 Plus, many of the items are on sale as part of Amazon's Holiday Sale.